Understanding Tokens: A Complete Guide

 - Output tokens — everything the model generates in response

-Pricing is usually quoted per million tokens, and output tokens are almost always priced higher than input tokens — often 3-5x higher — because generating text is more computationally expensive than reading it.
+Pricing is usually quoted per million tokens, and output tokens are almost always priced higher than input tokens — typically four to eight times higher, depending on the provider and model tier — because generating text is more computationally expensive than reading it.
 This is the direct explanation for something a lot of people notice but don’t connect to cost: a long, detailed answer costs meaningfully more than a short one, even for the exact same question.

 This also explains why the “same” task can cost wildly different amounts depending on how you approach it.
 A prompt with a large pasted document as context, followed by a short answer, is cheap on output but potentially expensive on input.
 A short prompt asking for a long, detailed report flips that — cheap input, expensive output.
 Knowing which side of your workload is driving cost is the first step to controlling it.